 5. Set partnerships with the right customers and suppliers

 Your organization is not isolated.
-There’s a supply chain in which any business is related to: suppliers, customers and partners.
+There’s a supply chain in which any business is related to suppliers, customers, and partners.
 Improve your business goals by strengthening your bonds with the right suppliers and clients; it will create synergic results and mutual benefits.

-Always remember to be customer oriented and center your goals to meet your customer needs and not your processes.
+Always remember to be customer oriented and center your goals to meet your customers’ needs and not your processes.
 You can get a new software, increase or get new machinery, or just open a new factory in a new location, but the customers are the ones deciding what and where to buy.

 6. Introduce a Continuous Improvement Philosophy in your organization